InformaticsMatters/squonk2-fragmenstein/README.md

 the **Squonk2 Fragmenstein** jobs.

 ## Building the workflows
 GitHib Actions take care of official releases of these Job workflows.

-A container image is built and pushed to DockerHub using the image tag `latest` for each change on the main branch.
-Container images tagged with an official release (e.g. using the standard format `1.0.0`) will be built and pushed using the tag used for the release.
+Container images are built and pushed to DockerHub using the image tag `latest` for each change on the main branch.
+Container images built during an _official release_ will be tagged `stable`.

+>   To create an official release of these images create a new **Release** in GitHub,
+    assigning a [semver] style tag to the release, while also not ticking the **Set as a pre-release** checkbox.

 Refer to the `docker-compose.yaml` file for the details of the images that are built.